IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 Property `CellSelection` enables you to specify the following options:

-- `None` - Cell selection would be disabled for the `{ComponentTitle}`.
+- `None` - Cell selection would be disabled for the `{ComponentName}`.
-- `Single` - Selection of only one cell within the `{ComponentTitle}` would be available.
+- `Single` - Selection of only one cell within the `{ComponentName}` would be available.
-- `Multiple` - Currently, this is the default state of the selection in the `{ComponentTitle}`.
+- `Multiple` - Currently, this is the default state of the selection in the `{ComponentName}`.
 Multi-cell selection is available by mouse dragging over the cells, after a left button mouse clicked continuously.

 > Go to [Cell selection topic](cell-selection.md) for more information.